s-zeid/AppBackup/README.md

    enable it.
  * Precompiled binaries are included in the git repository.

-This process has been tested on Ubuntu 11.04 with an iPhone 3.1.2 toolchain, and an iPhone 2G running iOS 3.1.2.
+This process has been tested on Fedora 20 and Ubuntu 11.04 with an iPhone 3.1.2 toolchain, and an iPhone 2G running iOS 3.1.2.

 # License